 Parlophone ushered Coldplay into Parr St. Studios in Liverpool, where they recorded the bulk of their debut album.
 Parachutes was released in July 2000 and became a swift hit on the strength of four U.K. singles, several of which enjoyed popularity in America as well.
 With "Yellow" climbing the charts on both sides of the Atlantic, Parachutes was released in the U.S. in November, where its sales soon rivaled -- and eventually surpassed -- those in the U.K.

 Riding on the strength of their universally popular debut, Coldplay headed back into the studio in fall 2001 to work on a sophomore album.
 They emerged with A Rush of Blood to the Head, releasing the album worldwide in August 2002 and embarking on a global concert tour soon after.
 "The Scientist" enjoyed regular radio rotation, while both "Clocks" and "In My Place" won Grammy Awards.
 The CD/DVD package Live 2003 was issued to highlight the group's popular tour, and Martin specifically earned a higher notch on the celebrity scale by marrying actress Gwyneth Paltrow in December 2003.
-Paltrow gave birth to the couple's first daughter, Apple Blythe Alison Martin, the following April.
+Paltrow gave birth to the couple's daughter Apple the following April.